Group Management Board

 The Nomination Committee leads the process for Board appointments, and identifies and nominates candidates, for approval by the Board, with the support of external consultants as appropriate, and satisfies itself that appropriate plans are in place for orderly succession to the Board reflecting an appropriate balance of skills and experience on the Board.

 Before recommending an appointment to the Board, the Committee evaluates the balance of skills, knowledge and experience of the Board and, in light of this, and taking into account the needs of the Group's businesses, identifies the role and capabilities required for a particular appointment.
 Candidates are considered on merit against these criteria.
 Care is taken to ensure that appointees have enough time to devote to us.
 Prospective Directors are asked to identify any significant other commitments and confirm they have sufficient time to discharge what is expected of them.
-The members of the Nomination Committee are Sir Simon Robertson (Chairman), Rona Fairhead, James Hughes-Hallet and John Lipsky, all of whom are independent non-executive Directors.
+The members of the Nomination Committee are Sir Simon Robertson (Chairman), Laura Cha, Rona Fairhead, Sam Laidlaw and John Lipsky, all of whom are independent non-executive Directors.

 Conduct & Values Committee